-- ▶ Bar spoon: A long spoon for stirring cocktails. - ✓ Blender: Many types of commercial or home blenders with various speeds are available.
-When making a drink, always put liquid in the blender before switching it on.
-This will save your blade.
+- Bar Rags: Keeping bar rags or towels behind the bar is always smart to wipe up spills, overpours, or sweat from glasses. - Bar spoon: A long spoon for stirring cocktails. - Blender: Many types of commercial or home blenders with various speeds are available.
+When making a drink, always put liquid in the blender before switching it on; doing so will save your blade.
 Some blenders (but not all) can be used to make crushed ice.
-Check with the manufacturer or buy an ice crusher. - ✓ Coasters or bar napkins: Coasters prevent rings from developing on your bar and tables.
-Napkins also help your guests hold their drinks. - ✓ Grater: For dusting drinks with grated nutmeg, chocolate, and so forth. - ✓ Ice bucket: Pick one that's large enough to hold at least three trays of ice. - ✓ Ice scoop or tongs: A must for every bar.
-Never use your hands to scoop ice. - ✓ Jigger or measuring glass: A small glass or metal measuring container that usually has a 1⁄2-oz. measurer on one side and a 2-oz, measurer on the other. - ✓ Knife and cutting board: You need a small, sharp paring knife to cut fruit. - Large cups or bowls: Used to hold garnishes like cherries, olives, onions, and so on. - ✓ Large water pitcher: Someone always wants water. - ✓ Muddler: A small wooden bat or pestle used to crush fruit or herbs. - ▶ Pourer: This device gives greater control to your pouring.
-Many different types are available, including some with a lidded spout, which prevents insects and undesirables from entering the pourer. - ✓ Stirrers and straws: Used for stirring and sipping drinks.
+Check with the manufacturer or buy an ice crusher. - Coasters or bar napkins: Coasters prevent rings from developing on your bar and tables.
+Napkins also help your guests hold their drinks. - Grater: Use a grater for dusting drinks with grated nutmeg, chocolate, and so forth. - Ice bucket: Pick one that's large enough to hold at least three trays of ice. - ✓ Ice scoop or tongs: A must for every bar.
+Never use your hands to scoop ice. - Jigger or measuring glass: A jigger is a small glass or metal measuring container that usually has a /2-oz. measurer on one side and a 2-oz. measurer on the other. - Knife and cutting board: You need a small, sharp paring knife to cut fruit. - Large cups or bowls: You need something to hold garnishes like cherries, olives, onions, and so on. - ✓ Large water pitcher: Someone always wants water. - The Lewis Ice Bag: It's made of heavy grade natural canvas, so you can use it with your muddler to make flawless crushed ice. - Muddler: A small wooden bat or pestle used to crush fruit or herbs. - ✓ Pourer: This device gives greater control to your pouring.
+Many different types are available, including some with a lidded spout that prevents insects and undesirables from entering the pourer. - Stirrers and straws: Used for stirring and sipping drinks.